-An overview of the principles of sound reinforcement, MIDI software and digital sound resources, and broadcast technology in relation to corporate worship.
+A practical study highlighting three creative disciplines that impact communal worship: theatre arts, visual media design, and technology.
 Open to all students without prerequisites.
 Spring of even-numbered years.

 3702-3792.
 Studies in Church Music.

 Courses offered upon demand or as announced; open to all students unless specified otherwise.
 Topics will vary, as may possible prerequisites; students may take more than one special study course provided the topics are different.
 As announced.